celliern/triflow/source_doc/source/overview.rst

 .. code-block:: python3

     >>> import numpy as np
-    >>> from triflow import Model
+    >>> import triflow as trf

-    >>> model = Model("k * dxxU - c * dxU",
+    >>> model = trf.Model("k * dxxU - c * dxU",
     ...
 "U", ["k", "c"])

     >>> x, dx = np.linspace(0, 1, 100, retstep=True)
     >>> U = np.cos(2 * np.pi * x * 5)
     >>> fields = model.fields_template(x=x, U=U)

 The variable involved in the computation are stored on a large vector containing all the fields, and this object give access to each fields to simplify their modification and the computations.
+This container is built on the top of the xarray_ library, a pandas-like data container for multi-dimensional sets.
+Triflow BaseFields derived from the xarray Dataset_ thus have the same API for most methods and attributes.

 .. code-block:: python3

     >>> fields.U[:] = 5
     >>> print(fields.U)
     [5, 5, 5, ..., 5, 5]

-Be aware of difference between the attribute giving access to a view of the main array and the one returning a copy of the subarray: the first one allow an on-the-fly modification of the fields (in order to inject boundary condition for exemple), the second one should be only used as read-only meaning.

 Numerical scheme, temporal solver
 ----------------------------------